browserengineering/book/book/animations.md

 ```

 It's a bit hard to _test_ this code, however, because our browser
-doesn't yet support any ways to move[^overlap-example] or grow[^grow]
+doesn't yet support any ways to move or grow[^grow]
 an element as part of a visual effect, so nothing ever overlaps.
 Oops!
 In real browsers there are lots of visual effects that cause overlap,
 the most important (for animations) being *transforms*, which let you
-move the painted output of a DOM element around the
+move the painted output of a DOM subtree around the
 screen.[^not-always-visual] Plus, transforms can be executed
 efficiently on the GPU.